2 Kings 4

 Paraphrase: Finally, the reaper arrived at the house carrying the young boy who by now had lost consciousness.
 The mother looked at her precious son with horror.
 “What happened!?” she gasped.

 The mother clung to her son and begged God for his recovery.
+She bathed his head in cool water and did her best to relieve his suffering.
 What else could she do?
 If only the prophet were home, she thought in anguish.
 Perhaps he could do something.
-Hour after hour passed, with the anxious mother clinging to her son, but the boy did not recover.
-At noon, he breathed his last.
+A full hour passed, with the anxious mother clinging to her son, but the boy did not recover.
+Around noon, he breathed his last.

 Comments: